ideasxiang/r2auto_nav/README.md

 5. `cd ~/colcon_ws` and do `colcon build` in a new terminal
 6. `ros2 run auto_nav r7auto_nav` to run the wall following algorithm
 7. Open another terminal and `sshrp`
-8. Run `python3 fly_sub3.py` in the same terminal
+8. Run `python3 fly_sub3.py` in the same terminal (Make sure to copy the code for fly_sub3.py onto the rpi on Turtlebot)
 9. Open another terminal and `sshrp`
-10. Run `python3 fly_pub3.py` in the same terminal
+10. Run `python3 fly_pub3.py` in the same terminal (Make sure to copy the code for fly_pub3.py onto the rpi on Turtlebot)
 11. Voilà you are done